mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_primitive-type.md

 ### Characteristics of the Type

-Let's check the characteristics of the type in a code-based manner.
+Let's confirm the characteristics of the type through code.

 ```ts: TypeScript
 let null1: null = null;
 let nullInf = null; //*1
 ```
-* 1: Inferred as null type by type inference.
+* 1: Determined to be of type null by type inference.

 ```java: How it works in Java
 // Null values exist, but there is no null type.